zendesk/sell-custom-objects-invoices-app/doc/pt3.md

   )
 }
 ```
-This component is also responsible for gathering the data based on provided `dealId` - it uses Sunshine API to find related Custom Objects `Invoice` record for given `dealId`.
+This component is also responsible for gathering data based on provided `dealId` prop - it uses Sunshine API to find related Custom Object `Invoice` record for given `dealId`.

 It uses [useClientRequest](https://github.com/zendesk/sell-zaf-app-toolbox#useclientrequesturl-options-dependencies-cachekey) hook to perform a `GET` request on [Related Object Records API](https://developer.zendesk.com/rest_api/docs/sunshine/resources#list-related-object-records).
 As you probably remember we defined our 1:1 Relationship type as:
 ```